dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 community standard for reading image metadata quickly ( [ imageio/imageio#382 ]( https://github.com/imageio/imageio/issues/382 ) ).
 This could form a basis
 for a new standard Dask `imread` function.

-* Note next steps with the data
-* Other things to note?

-* Do we want to reach out to the community here?